ssjblue197/pure-ui/docs/pages/getting-started/installation.md

 Alternatively, [you can use a bundler](#bundling).

 :::tip
 For clarity, the docs will usually show imports from `@shoelace-style/shoelace`.
-If you're not using a module resolver or bundler, you'll need to adjust these paths to point to the folder Shoelace is in.
+If you're not using a module resolver or bundler, you'll need to adjust these paths to point to the folder Pure UI is in.
 :::

 ## Setting the Base Path

-Some components rely on assets (icons, images, etc.) and Shoelace needs to know where they're located.
-For convenience, Shoelace will try to auto-detect the correct location based on the script you've loaded it from.
-This assumes assets are colocated with `shoelace.js` or `shoelace-autoloader.js` and will "just work" for most users.
+Some components rely on assets (icons, images, etc.) and Pure UI needs to know where they're located.
+For convenience, Pure UI will try to auto-detect the correct location based on the script you've loaded it from.
+This assumes assets are colocated with `shoelace.js` or `pure-ui-autoloader.js` and will "just work" for most users.

-However, if you're [cherry picking](#cherry-picking) or [bundling](#bundling) Shoelace, you'll need to set the base path.
+However, if you're [cherry picking](#cherry-picking) or [bundling](#bundling) Pure UI, you'll need to set the base path.
 You can do this one of two ways.

 ```html
 <!-- Option 1: the data-shoelace attribute -->